ilyasergey/YSC2229/_sources/wsl.rst.txt

          :width: 820px
          :align: center

-12. [Optional] If you prefer to use `VSCode <https://code.visualstudio.com/>`_ instead of Emacs for your development, you should start by installing the Remote-WSL plugin.
+12. If you prefer to use `VSCode <https://code.visualstudio.com/>`_ instead of Emacs for your development, you should start by installing the Remote-WSL plugin.
 It is the one suggested the firsrt time you run VSCode.
 Alternative you can install it by pressing ``Ctrl-Shift-P``, typing "install extensions", and choosing "Install Extensions" item from the dropdown menu, and then finding and installing the "Remote-WSL" extension.

     Next, press ``Ctrl-Shift-P`` and choose "Remote-WSL: New Window".
 This will take a few seconds and will start a new window of VSCode that runs **inside